openxpki/openxpki/doc/reference/configuration/realm.rst

             inherit: default

 If you need to name your keys according to a custom scheme, you also have GROUP (ca-one-certsign) and GENERATION (1) available for substitution.
+The certificate identifier is also available via IDENTIFIER.

 **token in datapool**